 Twice, Bougnol received the ITA Tennis Match Magazine Rolex South Region Arthur Ashe Jr. Sportsmanship and Leadership Award and was a finalist for the national award in 1995.
 Her senior year, Bougnol was the recipient of the Eugenia Conner Award for the Most Outstanding Female Student-Athlete at the University of Mississippi.
 She was the first tennis player to receive this award.
 Bougnol has also been a star in the classroom, being named to the All-SEC Academic team three times and the Dean's Honor Roll and the Chancellor's Honor Roll.
 In 1996 she was named to the GTE/CoSIDA District VI Academic All-America Team for her academic accomplishments, and Bougnol received an NCAA $5,000 post-graduate scholarship.

-Bougnal completed her doctoral degree at the University of Mississippi.
-She became the second Lady Rebel tennis player to be inducted into the Ole Miss Athletic Hall of Fame, joining in 2003.
+Bougnol completed her doctoral degree at the University of Mississippi and became the second Rebel women's tennis player to be inducted into the Ole Miss Athletic Hall of Fame, joining in 2003.

 COURTENAY CHAPMAN * 1996, 1997, 1998

 Courtenay Chapman became the first Lady Rebel to win 100 singles and doubles matches in a career her senior year in 1999.
 Chapman finished with 114 singles wins and 102 doubles victories.
 She earned All-SEC first team honors in doubles and participated in the NCAA Individual Championships for the fourth year in a row.
 A three-time All-American, Chapman was named the Southeastern Conference Tournament MVP after helping the Rebels capture their first-ever SEC Tournament Championship.